xuanwang91/xuanwang91.github.io/_teaching/2022-spring-CSE151A-ML.md

 While the university does not close, we are still in a pandemic.
 Here are some additional policies specifically designed to better protect our students in this course from COVID-19 risks.

-- **First lecture online**.
-We will deliver the first lecture online, as the students on the super-long waitlist may want to attend the first lecture too and we will likely flood the physical classroom.
+- **First-week lectures online**.
+We will deliver the first-week lectures online, as the students on the super-long waitlist may want to attend the first lecture too and we will likely flood the physical classroom.
+    - Zoom link for the first week: [https://ucsd.zoom.us/j/93540989128](https://ucsd.zoom.us/j/93540989128)
 - **Attendance is optional**.
 Podcast is enabled.
 You can also check out [my previous offering](https://shangjingbo1226.github.io/teaching/2021-spring-CSE151A-ML), which has Zoom videos.
 - **Midterm is take-home** instead of in-class.